nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 Snippets have the following disadvantages:

-- *Complexity*.
+- _Complexity_.
 Snippets require you to:
-  - Understand NGINX Configuration primitives and implement a correct NGINX configuration.
+  - Understand NGINX configuration primitives to implement correct NGINX configuration.
   - Understand how NGINX Gateway Fabric generates NGINX configuration so that a Snippet doesn’t interfere with the other features in the configuration.
-- *Decreased robustness*.
+- _Decreased robustness_.
 An incorrect Snippet can invalidate NGINX configuration, causing reload failures.
 Until the snippet is fixed, it will prevent any new configuration updates, including updates for the other Gateway resources.
-- *Security implications*.
+- _Security implications_.
 Snippets give access to NGINX configuration primitives, which are not validated by NGINX Gateway Fabric.
 For example, a Snippet can configure NGINX to serve the TLS certificates and keys used for TLS termination for Gateway resources.

 {{< note >}} If the NGINX configuration includes an invalid Snippet, NGINX will continue to operate with the last valid configuration. {{< /note >}}